The pandemic has left its mark on the traditional sales process. Today, reps are expected to work in a more virtual environment. According to Gartner:

 If you’re planning to engage with buyers through email campaigns, here’s some advice.

-- Follow a structured approach while writing emails.
+- Follow a structured approach while writing cold emails.
 It should contain the problem statement, solution, and a call-to-action – in that order.

 - Wrap up your message in 75-100 words (Think how many times your prospect will scroll, especially on the phone)